Decentralized Event-Triggering for Control of Nonlinear Systems: Conclusions

 The proposed design was shown to guarantee a positive lower bound for inter-transmission times of each sensor (and of the controller in one of the special cases).
 The origin of the closed loop system is also guaranteed to be asymptotically stable with an arbitrary, but priorly fixed, region of attraction.
 In the special case of linear systems, the region of attraction was shown to be global with absolutely no need for the sensors to listen.
 Finally, the proposed design method was illustrated through simulations of a linear and a nonlinear example.

 In the system architecture considered in this paper, although the control input to the plant is updated intermittently, it is not exactly event-triggered.
 In fact, in all the results the inter-transmission times of each sensor individually have been shown to have a positive lower bound.
-And the time interval between receptions of the central controller from two different sensors can be arbitrarily close to zero.
+And the time interval between receptions at the central controller from two different sensors can be arbitrarily close to zero.
 Since the control input to the plant is updated each time the controller receives some information, no positive lower bound can be guaranteed for the inter-update times of the controller.
-However, it is not very tough to incorporate event-triggering (with guaranteed positive minimum inter-update times) or explicit thresholds on inter-update times of the control by choosing smaller $\sigma$ values in the event-triggers for the sensors.
-Future work will include results with event-triggered actuation in addition to event-triggered communication on the sensing side.
+However, it is not very difficult to additionally incorporate event-triggering (with guaranteed positive minimum inter-update times) or an explicit threshold on inter-update times of the control, as in \cite{mazo2011}.

 Next, although the transmissions of sensors have been designed to be asynchronous, the communication from the central controller to the sensors in Section \ref{sec:2way_com} have been assumed to be synchronous.
 In future, we aim to allow these communications also to be asynchronous.
 Although time delays have not been considered explicitly, they may be handled as in most event-triggered control literature (see \cite{tabuada2007} for example).
-Finally, it is worthwhile to investigate more sophisticated triggers for updating the parameters $w_i$ and $T_i$ (Section \ref{sec:2way_com}) as is a thorough study and quantification of sensor listening effort.
+It is worthwhile to investigate more sophisticated triggers for updating the parameters $w_i$ and $T_i$ (Section \ref{sec:2way_com}) as is a thorough study and quantification of sensor listening effort.
+Finally, our results were short of mathematically demonstrating an improvement in the inter-transmission times for the scheme of Section \ref{sec:2way_com} compared to that of Section \ref{sec:1way_com}.
+We believe that a promising approach to the quantification of any improvement is through analytical characterization of the frequency distribution of the inter-transmission times, $\mathcal{D}^{x_i}( \mathcal{T}, T_{INT} )$.